 It’s Not All Bad News

 Having a pond also attracts all sorts of other inhabitants.
 A pest is a very objectionable word.
 It’s the same as calling something a weed.
 A weed is just an unwanted plant.
 One persons weed is someone else’s pride and joy.
-It all depends on how you look at it whether something is a pest or not.
+It all depends on if you see something is a pest or not.

 Right now my pond has attracted this crazy chipmunk who has turned my waterfall hill into Swiss cheese.
 For the time being its fine.
 He is fun to watch scamper about.
 As long as he isn’t doing damage he can stay.
 He also adds an element of entertainment to the space.